KevinMattsson/Perfect-numbers/README.md

 # Perfect-numbers
-Check if the number is a Perfect number
+This program will check if the number is a Perfect number It's made in Swedish!